tyler-technologies-oss/forge-upgrade/README.md

 > **Important:** You must be on NodeJS version 16 or later.

-## Multiple Execution

-This utility can be run multiple times on the same project.
-With that said, there are specific operations that are only expected to be run the first time (because they would conflict with each other when run multiple times) so they will attempt to conditionally execute themselves by first checking for specific conditions.
-This works most of the time, but depending on the usage of various conditions in your project, it may not execute and could require manual evaluation. **Always review your changes with source control after running this utility**.

-> You can also disable conditional checks on subsequent runs via the `--ignore-conditional` flag.
-> If you have already run the utility on a project, using this flag is recommended and will
-> improve performance by skipping unnecessary checks.

 ## Configurations

 Upgrades are run from a "configuration" file within this utility.
 The table below will help you decide which configuration to